BrooksResearchGroup-UM/MSLD-Workshop/7CpHMD/README.md

 - (3) Set up a CpHMD simulation for a peptide (upcoming)
 - (4) Analyze the simulation results: get titration curve and pKa (upcoming)
 - (5) Remarks about advanced techniques (upcoming)

+### File description:
+- CpHMD.ipynb: jupyter notebook of this tutorial
+- fig: a directory containing figures used in CpHMD.ipynb
+- toppar_c36_jul21: force field parameters used for this tutorial